humeman/raytracer/README.md

 - `-a/--aspect-ratio (ratio)`: change resulting aspect ratio
   - if specified, you can also optionally provide either `-x/--width` or `-y/--height` and the aspect ratio will be applied to get the other size. otherwise, it's applied to the height using the default width.
   - doubles or ratios (ie, `16:9`) are allowed
-- `-s/--antialias/samples`: number of antialiasing samples per pixel
+- `-s/--antialias-samples`: number of antialiasing samples per pixel
   - default `10`
 - `-d/--max-recursion-depth`: maximum recursion depth for one ray
   - default `50`
+- `-F/--fov`: image field of view in degrees
+  - default `80`
 - `-w/--workers`: number of worker threads
   - default `4`
 - `-f/--frac`: fractional rendering, renders only a fraction of the image